1981

 - unrepeatable."[4]

-pension clerk for the Sun Life insurance company, Martin was employee of the
+as a pension clerk for the Sun Life insurance company, Martin worked for the

-National Westminster Bank, David made an education to become a window-dresser,
+National Westminster Bank, Dave was training to become a window-dresser, Vince

-If they had failed with the band it would have been very difficult to get back in a
+have been very difficult to get back into a "straight" job.

-But with the increasing success it became more and more difficult to keep their
+With their increasing success, however, it became more and more difficult to keep

-day-jobs.
-When New Life charted Daniel Miller told them they should give
+their day-jobs.
+But when New Life charted and Daniel Miller told them they should

 started playing the clubs and someone tapped on the window: 'Are you in Depeche